Background to Confucianism

 13. Analects 15.32

 Confucius explains that the superior man devotes his mind to attaining the Way (tao), not to securing food or other profit.
-Whatever it is, attaining the Way is more important than meeting physical needs or accumulation of wealth.
+Attaining the Way is more important than meeting physical needs or accumulation of wealth.
 To attain the Way seems to be to attain to a body of philosophical truth that includes ethical standards.

 14. Analects 16.2